 His wrath fixated on the many cafes that tumbled out onto the streets of old Paris, the watering holes of workers relaxing after a hard day at the office, the bank, or shopping for fripperies at fashionable retail outlets for who money was no object to those permitted to cross their threshold.

 On 12 February 1894, Henry watched as the cafes began to fill with customers in need of libation and shelter from the chill wind.
 He soon alighted upon the busiest them of all – the Cafe Terminus in the Gare Saint-Lazare.

-With a bomb concealed beneath his overcoat he ordered a beer and then

-	another before lighting a cigar.
-He then made his way towards the exit

-	before removing the bomb and using the burning cigar to light its fuse.
+With a bomb concealed beneath his overcoat he ordered a beer and then another before lighting a cigar.
+He then made his way towards the exit before removing the bomb and using the burning cigar to light its fuse.

-	Despite being seen he was able to throw the bomb and rush outside as the

-	infernal device detonated with such force that it caused the ceiling to

-	collapse, furniture to splinter, and smashed the windows spraying those

-	inside with lethal shards of glass.
+Despite being seen he was able to throw the bomb and rush outside as the infernal device detonated with so great a force within such a confined space that it caused the ceiling to collapse, furniture to splinter, and smashed the windows spraying those inside with shards of lethal glass.

-	It was also during his interrogation that asked why he would want to

-	kill innocent people merely having a drink before returning home to

-	their families that he famously replied – there are no innocent people.
+It was also during his interrogation when asked why he would want to kill innocent people merely having a drink after work before returning home to their families that he famously replied – there are no innocent bourgeoisie.

-	Sentenced to death at his subsequent trial he would, unlike Ravachol, be

-	permitted to directly address the Court:
+Sentenced to death at his subsequent trial he would, unlike Ravachol, be permitted to directly address the Court: